defencedigital/moduk-service-manual/src/your-community/ask-for-and-give-feedback.md

   url: "/content/"
 ---

-When you ask for feedback, remember that people might not know anything about your service.
-When you are giving feedback to someone, remember to be kind and respectful.
+As part of the community, you are encouraged to share what you are working on.
+You can ask to do this on a community call.

 ## How to ask for feedback